jamesowensdev/jamesowensdev/README.md

 My current work involves developing a stochastic simulation engine in **R** (`R6`, `terra`, `gganimate`) to model how camera trap placement affects detection probability.

-This is the first bulding block in being able to effectively and reproducibly apply GP methods to simulated datasets.
+This is the first building block in being able to effectively and reproducibly apply GP methods to simulated datasets.

 > **The Model:** A Correlated Random Walk (CRW) observed by a probabilistic sensor network.